-5 Stages should be provided with adequate access by means of ramps and/or stairways.
+5 Platforms and stages should be provided with adequate access, including a ramp if for public access, where it may not be possible to obtain individual access requirements in advance.
 It is good practice to have at least two means of access/egress.
 Stairs and ramps used for access/egress must comply with the guidance detailed in the Stand Construction section.